d6y/skitters-blog/_posts/2012-11-09-settling-into-a-new-place-can-be-tough.md

+---
+layout: post
+comments: true
+permalink: /blog/:title
-title: Settling into a new place can be tough...
+title: 'Settling into a new place can be tough...'
 author: Jane Dallaway
 date: 2012-11-09
+---

 <div>
 <a href="/media/AGphoto.JPG">